Google Product Listing Ads Optimization: The Definitive Guide (2023)

 All of these ads are placed on different platforms and used to achieve different goals.
 Here we have listed the main intentions of these ads.
 Check the image below to understand the intentions –

-By the way, Google introduced a completely brand new campaign type on Nov 02, 2021, called “Performance Max.”
+By the way, Google introduced a completely brand-new campaign type called “Performance Max.”
 Its primary concern is providing more personalized ad results to the audiences.

 By default, Google supports 7 pre-formatted goals to achieve by running these ads on Google shopping campaigns.
 These are –